Let’s craft Halloween coffins made from your recycling!

 Let's consider two types of coffins.

-So when someone dies, they are buried within a coffin right?
+So when someone dies, they are buried in a coffin, right?

-A coffin is a long 3D-shaped box that has six sides that taper at the feet and to the head, with an opening lid.
+A coffin is a long 3-dimensional box that has six sides that taper at the feet and to the head, with an opening lid.

 Coffins are generally made from different types of wood, like oak, mahogany, or elm-styled veneers.